metasfresh/metasfresh-documentation/_webui_collection/EN/Single_incoming_payment.md

 ---

 ## Overview
 After receiving a payment, you can enter the amount as an *Incoming Payment* in metasfresh, whereby the associated invoice will automatically receive the status *Paid*.
-To do so, take the following steps:
+To do so, please proceed as follows:

 ## Requirements
 - Make sure to have an outstanding [invoice](Invoice_SalesOrder).